Our Words Can Empower Us … Or … Disempower Us

 Most of us, most of the time are not aware of the words we use.
 I have more than once interrupted a conversation with a client to highlight disempowering language and provide guidance to find a more empowering way to express the thought or idea.

 One client put it most eloquently for me.
 Changing the words she uses on a regularly basics (and eliminating others) has “changed the colour of my world.”
 The way she expresses herself now is empowering and inclusive.
-She has improved her interactions with her team and improved communication skills and relationships has contributed to recent outstanding sales results.
+She has improved her interactions with her team.
+Her improved communication skills and relationships have contributed to recent outstanding sales results.

 Our gift of language is a bit like breathing … most of the time what we say to ourselves and to others is unconscious and we are completely oblivious to how our words affect us.

 Many of the words we use come with an emotional charge.

 When we use words stacked with negative emotions we trigger a physiological flight or fight response.
 This response was designed to help us flee from the scary wild beast… not manage the everyday trials and tribulations of the modern work environment.

 Here are 5 words that come with an emotional charge and are worth avoiding.
 Eliminate these words… and notice the difference in how you feel and the response you receive from those around you.

 1. I’m Overwhelmed – Think for a moment how you feel when you say something like “I feel overwhelmed.”
 There is a sense of hopelessness and impossibility.